 Health Savers Initiative

-The Health Savers Initiative is a collaborative project of the Committee for a Responsible Federal Budget, Arnold Ventures, and the West Health Policy which works to identify bold and concrete policy proposals to make health care more affordable for the federal government, businesses, and households.
+The Health Savers Initiative is a collaborative project of the Committee for a Responsible Federal Budget, Arnold Ventures, and West Health which works to identify bold and concrete policy proposals to make health care more affordable for the federal government, businesses, and households.

 The purpose of the Health Savers Initiative is to develop policy-ready options that will lower health care costs economy-wide, reduce the cost of health care and its impact on families, and save money for the federal government.
 For each option, we produce an issue brief along with federal budget and national health expenditure impact scores.
 The option presented in each brief is meant to be just one of many, but we incorporate specifications and savings estimates so policymakers can weigh costs and benefits, and gain a better understanding of whatever health savings policies they choose to pursue.